GoogleCloudPlatform/opentelemetry-collector-builder-sample/deploy/gke/redaction/README.md

 ```
 For more details about this particular receiver, check [otlpjsonfilereceiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/otlpjsonfilereceiver).

-***NOTE:** The path in `include` points to where the file would be mounted within the Kubernetes cluster environment and is therefore different from where it is present on your local machine.
+***NOTE:** The path in `include` points to where the file will be mounted within the Kubernetes cluster environment and is therefore different from where it is present on your local machine.
 More information on this in [the next section](#making-the-json-file-available-within-the-cluster).*

 Next, add this receiver in the traces pipeline, so your trace pipeline looks like -
 ```